DMacGillivray/soccer-predictions/README.md

     <img src="https://github.com/DMacGillivray/soccer-predictions/blob/master/notebooks/saved-images/eda-multiple-seasons-home-and-away-goals-barplots.PNG" width="1008" height="576" />
 </p>

-Reviewing the chart above, we can see that the mean and variance are roughly equal for the count distributions. this point us in the direction of considering goals scored as a poisson distribution.
+Reviewing the chart above, we can see that the mean and variance are roughly equal for the count distributions. this point us in the direction of considering goals scored as a [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution).

 If we fit a poisson distribution to the data, we can use some diagnosis plots to compare the theoretical to the actual distribution.
 This is shown below for goals scored by the home team, and it looks like a remarkably good fit.